 - tomato sauces

-Charcoal in any form won’t make your teeth whiter than they naturally are.
-If your teeth are naturally quite yellow or have become discoloured because of medication or a health condition, you’ll need to try another form of whitening.
+So, does charcoal really whiten teeth?
+Yes, it does, as long as it's activated charcoal.
+But, charcoal in any form won't make your teeth whiter than they naturally are.
+If you have naturally yellow teeth or they have become discoloured because of medication or a health condition, you'll need to try another form of whitening.

 It's completely safe to ingest small amounts of activated charcoal.
 It is commonly used to treat cases of poisoning as it is so good at absorbing toxins before they enter the blood stream.
 It also features on the World Health Organisation's list of essential medicines, so there should be no question over its safety.